ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 That said, genre fiction can get awfully stuffy as well.
-There's a lot of work that isn't concerned with trying anything new, just trotting out the same formulas and standard boogeymen, and that's just as boring to me as a book about rich people getting divorced.
+There's a lot of work that isn't concerned with trying anything new, just trotting out the same formulas and standard bogeymen, and that's just as boring to me as a book about rich people getting divorced.
 Maybe not *as* boring, but you get my point.
 Mick Garris often says that the best horror stories are great dramas first, and that you could remove the